Top 10 concealed carry firearms

 • Cons: Limited capacity, no manual safety.

 • Pros: High capacity, compact size, excellent ergonomics.
+Available in a variety of models and configurations.

 • Cons: Some early models had reliability issues.